Synergy-Shock/firestore-bundle-builder/README.md

 * datastore.user (Reason: Allows the extension to read configuration and build bundles from Firestore.)

 * storage.objectAdmin (Reason: Allows the extension to save built bundles in Cloud Storage)

+* storage.buckets.get (Reason: Allows the extension to read from the Cloud Storage bucket)